Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 # **Streaming service**

-> This project is a fully automated simulation of a simple streaming service with six total VMs that are configured via Ansible and created with Vagrant.
+> This project is a fully automated simulation of a simple streaming service with six VMs created with Vagrant and configured via Ansible.
+The entire infrastructure is reproducible.
+Running `vagrant destroy && vagrant up` followed by `ansible-playbook site.yml` will produce an identical environment from scratch, with no manual steps required beyond providing a `secrets.yml` file.

 ______
 ## **Table of contents**